 With respect to the US Foreign Account Tax Compliance Act (FATCA), it is not required for German lenders to enter into FATCA agreements.
-Instead, they are obliged to make certain reports.
-Nevertheless, it is typical for LMA-based documentation to include FATCA wording, usually based on the LMA wording, for allocating FATCA risks to lenders.
+Instead they are obliged to make certain reports.
+Nevertheless, it is typical for LMA-based documentations to include FATCA wording, usually based on the LMA wording for allocating FATCA risks to lenders.

-German borrowers and guarantors typically request carveouts from sanction covenants to avoid having to comply with sanctions not recognised by the EU, the UN or Germany.
+German borrowers and guarantors typically request carveouts from sanction covenants in the credit documentation so that they do not need to comply with sanctions going beyond those from the EU, UN and Germany.
 German banks also require that they be carved out so that the representations and undertakings are not given to them.
-An alternative to carveouts is to enter into a side letter providing for full sanction compliance (including OFAC) but which is only signed by non-German borrowers, guarantors and lenders.
-Awareness for the need of such carveouts for German but also for other European borrowers, guarantors or lenders has been increasing in recent times, and occasionally carveouts extending to European members of a borrower group or non-German European banks can be seen.
+An alternative to including carveouts is entering into a side letter providing for full sanction compliance (including OFAC) but which is only signed by non-German borrowers, guarantors and lenders.
+Awareness that these carveouts might be needed not only for German, but also for other European borrowers, guarantors or lenders is increasing in recent times, and occasionally carveouts extending to European members of a borrower group or non-German European banks, can be seen.

 Security and guarantees